 1.4.
 Measure UE EIRP1 in the Tx beam peak direction in the channel bandwidth of the radio access mode according to the test configuration.
 Repeat EIRP1 measurement for all directions in the sphere according to EIRP measurement procedure defined in Annex K.1.9 without beam sweeping for all the points in the grid.
 After a rotation, allow at least BEAM_SELECT_WAIT_TIME (Note 1) for UE to find the best beam to use.
 The measuring duration is one active uplink subframe.
 EIRP1 is calculated considering both polarizations, theta and phi.

 1.5 Record all the measured EIRP1values.

 NOTE 1: The BEAM_SELECT_WAIT_TIME default value is defined in Annex K.1.1.

-Test procedure with beam sweeping:
+Test procedure with uplink beam sweeping: